Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 END

-Setting no IPAddressPool selector in an L2Advertisement instance is interpreted as that instance being associated to all the IPAddressPools available.
+Setting no IPAddressPool selector in an L2Advertisement instance is interpreted as that instance being associated with all the available IPAddressPools.

 4.3 Testing the MetalLB deployment

-• In order to test our dummy app, we will deploy a dummy app and we will check if we can use the K8s LoadBalancer fueled by MetalLB to access to our app:
+- To test our setup, we will deploy a dummy app and check if we can use the K8s LoadBalancer powered by MetalLB to access our app:

 kubectl apply -f https://kind.sigs.k8s.io/examples/loadbalancer/usage.yaml